Autobiography

 This photo of Gonzalo Duran does not have a copyright on it and those seeking to use it are welcome to, please give credit if possible to Today’s Pixels.

-I graduated from DeWitt Clinton High School in 2003, where I remained active in school and community life.
-I wrestled competitively, volunteered with the American Society for the Prevention of Cruelty to Animals, worked at a local supermarket, and pursued early college coursework, including zoology at the Bronx Zoo.
+I graduated from DeWitt Clinton High School in 2003, where I remained actively engaged in both school and community life.
+I competed in wrestling, volunteered with the American Society for the Prevention of Cruelty to Animals, worked at a local supermarket, and pursued early college coursework, including zoology studies at the Bronx Zoo.
 On my eighteenth birthday, I made a defining decision and enlisted in the United States Marine Corps.

 I served eight years on active duty, attained the rank of Sergeant, and deployed to Iraq in 2008.
-The Marine Corps instilled discipline, leadership, and a deep sense of duty.
-When I returned home in 2011, I faced the difficult transition many veterans experience.
-While raising two children as a devoted father, I endured periods of homelessness and employment instability.
-I refused to surrender to those challenges and rebuilt my life through education and perseverance.
+The Marine Corps instilled discipline, leadership, and a profound sense of duty.
+Upon returning home in 2011, I faced the difficult transition many veterans experience.
+While raising two children as a devoted father, I encountered periods of homelessness and employment instability.
+I refused to be defined by those challenges and rebuilt my life through education, discipline, and perseverance.

 In 2014, I graduated from Fordham University with a Bachelor of Science in Health Science.
 I went on to serve the community through roles at the Bronx Veterans Affairs office and the Bronx Labor Department.
-Yet I became increasingly frustrated by systems that managed problems instead of solving them.
+During this time, I became increasingly aware of systems that managed problems rather than solving them.

 In 2013, I founded Devil Dog USA Incorporated to advocate for veterans and working families in the Bronx.
-As Chief Executive Officer, I led initiatives focused on mental health awareness, suicide prevention, workforce development, and combating homelessness.
-Our advocacy helped lead to the passage of New York City Local Law 119 in 2017, recognizing the GI Bill as lawful income for veterans seeking housing.
+As Chief Executive Officer, I have led initiatives focused on mental health awareness, suicide prevention, workforce development, and combating homelessness.
+Our advocacy contributed to the passage of New York City Local Law 119 in 2017, recognizing the GI Bill as lawful income for veterans seeking housing.

 Gonzalo Duran